GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 ### Choosing v1/v2c version {#config-v2}

-If you choose v1/v2c version, you need to provide `community string`, AKA `community name/community string/unencrypted password`, which is required for authentication when interacting with an SNMP device.
-In addition, some devices will be distinguished into `read-only community name` and `read-write community name`.
-As the name implies:
+When selecting the v1/v2c version, a `v2_community_string` must be provided for authentication when interacting with SNMP devices.
+Additionally, some devices further subdivide this into *read-only community strings* and *read-write community strings*.
+As the names suggest:

 - `Read-only community name`: The device will only provide internal metrics data to that party, and cannot modify some internal configurations (this is enough for DataKit).
 - `Read-write community name`: The provider has the permission to query the internal metrics data of the equipment and modify some configurations.

 ### Choosing v3 version {#config-v3}

-If you choose v3 version, you need to provide `username`, `authentication algorithm/password`, `encryption algorithm/password`, `context`, etc. Each device is different and should be filled in as same as configuration in SNMP device.
+If you choose v3 version, you need to provide `v3_user/v3_auth_protocol/v3_auth_key/v3_priv_protocol/v3_priv_key`, etc. Each device is different and should be configured as same as configuration in SNMP device.

 ## Configuration {#config}